Why we run the screening programmes

 - IT and communication experts

 Alongside others, they connect to discuss and agree protocols and pathways.
 As the programme helps to continuously improve services, good risk and adverse event management are also taken into account.

-We also commission some elements of each of the breast and bowel screening programmes, as well as the laboratories for the pregnancy and newborn bloodspot screening programmes.
+- some elements of each of the breast and bowel screening programmes

 Screening policy is set by the Scottish Government Health Directorates on the advice of the UK National Screening Committee.